Setting up a connection to Oracle

 If you are connecting from a 32-bit ArcGIS client, you must install a 32-bit Oracle client.
 This is true even if you install the ArcGIS client application on a computer with a 64-bit operating system (OS) and the database and server OS are 64-bit.
 If you are connecting from a 64-bit ArcGIS client, you must install a 64-bit Oracle client.
 If you are connecting from a 64-bit ArcGIS client, install a 64-bit Oracle client.

-Obtain the Oracle Instant, Runtime, or Administrator client from Oracle, and install it on the client computer, following the directions in your Oracle documentation.
+Obtain the Oracle Instant, Runtime, or Administrator client from Oracle.
+Install it on the client computer following the directions in your Oracle documentation.